jbcodeforce/eda-studies/docs/index.md

     * **Orchestration** is when one controller is responsible to drive each participant on what to do and when.
     * **Choreography** applies each service produces and listens to other service’s events and decides if an action should be taken or not.

-In the autonomous example choreography may be used, as it seems that some services are maintaining states of the overall travel transaction: the order, the car dispatching, the route...
+In the autonomous car rideexample, choreography may be used, as it seems that some services are maintaining states of the overall ride transaction: the order, the car dispatching, the route...

 * Another argument is related to availability: if one of the service is not responding quickly, then all the components in the calling chain are impacted.
 And in case of outages, if one component fails, error will propagate back to caller chain.
 There are patterns to handle such issues, like circuit braker, throttling, or bulkhead.
-Now asynchronous processing helps to support failure and slower services.
+Now this is true, asynchronous processing helps to support failure and slower services.

 ## Selecting event bus technologies